LydiaCShaw/daily_study/_posts/2021-07-16-cssoliosis.md

 Rotation of the spine: The unilateral contraction of the following muscles allows for the rotation of the spine about its longitudinal axis: the sternocleidomastoid muscle, the superior part of the trapezius muscle, the scalene muscles and the abdominal external oblique muscle of the opposite side.
 Circular movements of the spine are performed due to sequential contraction of all muscle groups.

 ### Ligamentous apparatus of the spine
 The vertebrae are interconnected by fibrous cartilaginous plates or discs, with intervertebral joints and ligaments.
 The ligaments play a variety of roles, such as strengthening the spine by limiting its mobility.
-Intervertebral discs are located between the bodies of all the vertebrae, except C1-Cii.
+Intervertebral discs are located between the bodies of all the vertebrae, except C1-CII.
 The discs have the functions of providing support, fixation, and shock-absorption.
 They also provide some mobility to the SMS.
 The outer side of the disc, called the annulus, consists of densely interwoven collagen fibres that grow into the periosteum.
 These fibres protect the horizontal surfaces of the vertebral bodies from traumatization by providing a strong interconnection between the disc and the bodies of the adjacent vertebrae.
 Fibres become completely calcified by the end of the second decade of life.

 There are no fibres in the center of the disc which, instead, contains a jelly-like substance called the nucleus pulposus.
 It is soft, glassy in appearance and has the tendency to protrude.

 The discs of the cervical SMS are more or less of the same height.
 Those in the thoracic region are very thin.
-The height of the lumbar discs is greater than that of the others, and reach the maximum in the Liv-Lv segment.
+The height of the lumbar discs is greater than that of the others, and reach the maximum in the LIV-LV segment.

 ### Vascular supply to the spine
 The cervical region of the VC is supplied mainly by the vertebral artery.
 Arising from the subclavian artery, it passes through holes in the transverse processes of six cervical vertebrae, sending out branches to the spinal cord and medulla oblongata.